uc-cdis/cloud-automation/kube/services/gen3-discovery-ai/README.md

  - `credentials.json`: Google service account key if using a topic with Google Vertex AI
  - `env`: .env file contents for service configuration (see service repo for a default one)

-## Populating Disc for In-Memory Vectordb Chromadb
+## Populating Disk for In-Memory Vectordb Chromadb

-In order to setup pre-configured topics, we need to load a bunch of data into Chromadb (which is an inmem vectordb with an option to persist to disk).
+In order to setup pre-configured topics, we need to load a bunch of data into Chromadb (which is an in-mem vectordb with an option to persist to disk).

 To load topics consistently, we setup an S3 bucket to house the persisted data for the vectordb.